nuromirzak/book/README.md

 - [ ] Create user role for managing books, which cannot create new entities
 - [ ] Create a new user role and api token for fetching books in next.js
 - [x] Generate a swagger documentation for Strapi API
+- [ ] Implement a custom middleware for compressing images
+-